tylorschafer/sesac_code_challenge/README.md

 ## Running the challeng on Hacker Rank
 * Loading this code into Hacker Rank should be fairly simple.
-    1. Copy all methods within the class file of the corresponding challenge on Hacker Rank.
+    1. Copy the method within the class file of the corresponding challenge on Hacker Rank.
-    2. Copy all methods within the `CharacterFinder` module.
+    2. Copy all methods within the `StepFinder` module.
     3. With all these methods copied over, the challenge will pass all tests on Hacker Rank.

 ## Design
 * I have chosen a fairly simple design pattern for these two challenges.
     * Each "game" is contained within its own class object within the `/app` directory.
-    * Each "game" class contains the unique code needed to run that challenge.
+    * Each "game" class contains the unique method needed to run that challenge.
     * Methods have been designed to have a single responsibility.
     * Methods that are used amongst both games are located in the `/modules` directory.
     * All testing for this repo is located within the `/spec` directory.